docker/docs/ee/dtr/user/manage-repository-events.md

 ---
 title: Manage Repository Events
-description: View a list of events happening within a repository and enable auto-deletion of events for repository maintenance.
+description: View a list of image events happening within a repository and enable auto-deletion of these events for maintenance.
 keywords: registry, events, log, activity stream
 ---